Bhavesh-Narvekar/clock-skew-jitter-analysis/README.md

-# clock-skew-jitter-analysis
+# Clock Skew and Jitter Analysis Tool

-Python-based simulation tool to analyze clock skew and clock jitter in synchronous digital and VLSI systems.
-Models clock path delays and random timing variations, with numerical analysis and graphical visualization to study timing behavior and reliability.
+A Python-based simulation tool to analyze clock skew and clock jitter in synchronous digital and VLSI systems.

+## Features
+- Ideal clock generation
+- Clock skew modeling using path delays
+- Clock jitter modeling using random timing variations
+- Numerical and graphical analysis
+- Visualization using Matplotlib

+## Tech Stack
+- Python
+- NumPy
+- Matplotlib

+## Use Case
+Educational and analytical tool for understanding clock timing issues in VLSI and high-speed digital systems.